oucar/Data-Structures-Algorithms/Common-Sense-Guide-to-DSA/14- Linked List/readme.md

 ### Linked List

 - A node in a linked list typically consists of two components called data and a pointer to the next node.
 Data holds the actual value or data associated with the node.
 The nxet pointer stores the memory address (reference) of the next node in the sequence.
+- Instead of being a contiguous memory, the data from linked lists can be scattered across different cells througout the computer's memory.
+Connected data that is dispersed throughout the memory are known as nodes, and they are connected to each other with pointers

 ---
 ### Why Linked list?